Tavuk-Pilav/apsiyon-social/README.md

+#Apsiyon Social

+This application was developed as part of the Apsiyon Hackathon.
+This is a social media app for

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).